okinawabob/um/cmis102.md

 - [READ Number Systems and Codes Handout]({{site.baseurl}}/assets/cmis102/NumSysCode_CMIS102.pdf "Right click this link and open in new tab")
 - [Slide Set 1: Computers and Programming Languages]({{site.baseurl}}/assets/cmis102/01_ComputerLangJS.pdf "Right click this link and open in new tab")
 {: .pdf}

-The LEO - Discussions are a kind of collective online discussion.
-This week you need to utilize five online discussions to introduce yourself and demonstrate that you have learned how to convert between various number systems and codes:

-- Post your Introduction in the Discussion >> Introductions Topic
-- Binary to Decimal Conversion
-- Unsigned Binary addition
-- Signed Binary Addition
-- Convert your name from Unicode to Hexadecimal
-{: .check}

 #### Cyber-Cafe [Optional]